 Once “Turn off highlighting” is selected, however, at least things become what I’d hope:

 And now you know.
-The feature’s there, you just have to find it…
+The “turn off highlighting” feature is there, you just have to find the correct menu!